-These were most commonly used throughout the 18th century through until the 1840’s.
-In the 18th century, the fielded panel with plain recessed panels were quite common however, in the early 19th century, these were changed up for flush panels.
+Homeowners mostly used this shutter style on Georgian sash windows throughout the 18th century until the 1840s.
+In the 18th century, the fielded panel with plain recessed panels was quite common; however, in the early 19th century, shutter makers changed these for flush panels.

-If you’re lucky enough to possess original Georgian window shutters, then you can usually tell their date of origin by looking at the hinges.
+If you are not sure if you are lucky enough to possess original Georgian window shutters, you can usually tell their date of origin by looking at the hinges.

-Decorative hinges in either ‘H’ style or ‘Butterfly’ style would hint toward the late 17th century and early 18th century.
-Plain ‘H’ or rectangular hinges however, would hint toward a later origin.
+Decorative hinges in an ‘H’ style or ‘Butterfly’ style will hint towards the late 17th century and early 18th century.
+Plain ‘H’ or rectangular hinges, however, will indicate a later origin.

-While some shutters were split horizontally, allowing the bottom half of the shutter to be closed for privacy, others were split vertically – as we know today.
+While shutters manufacturers back in the day would split the shutter horizontally, allowing the bottom half of the shutter to be closed for privacy, other designs had a vertical split – which is what we use today.

-Regardless of how they were split, decorative holes were sometimes pierced into the shutters, in the shape of hearts, ovals or even circles to still allow a little light into the room even when the Georgian shutters were fully closed.
-This trend however, petered out, leaving plain leaves to reign supreme.
+Regardless of the split position, decorative holes were often pierced into the shutters, in the shape of circles, ovals, or even hearts to allow a little light into the room even when Georgian shutters were fully closed.
+This trend, however, petered out, leaving plain leaves to reign supreme.

 There are numerous benefits to Georgian or solid panel window shutters.
 Some obvious, some not so.
 To give you a better idea, we’ve listed them below:

-Privacy – stop prying eyes and nosey neighbours from peering in through you windows with solid window shutters.
+It is easy to stop prying eyes and nosey neighbours from peering in through your windows with solid window shutters.
 When they’re closed, nothing can be seen through your windows at all.

-Heat Insulation – most of the heat from our homes is lost through the roof and through our windows.
-By adding solid or Georgian style window shutters to your windows, you’re adding a much needed layer to your windows to prevent further heat loss.
-This could lead to you saving a lot of money on your bills in the long run.
+Most heat loss from our homes is through the roof and our windows.
+By adding solid or Georgian-style window shutters to your windows, you’re adding a much-needed layer of insulation to your windows to prevent further heat loss.
+This extra protection can lead to you saving a lot of money on your bills in the long run.

-Black-Out – like to have your room as dark as possible when sleeping?
-Then Georgian or solid window shutters are the best possible option.
-When they’re closed, you can trust that not an ounce of light will venture through your windows.
+If you like to have your room as dark as possible when sleeping, Georgian or solid shutters are the best option.
+When they’re closed, you can trust that not a speck of light will penetrate through the windows.
 The wooden shutter panels used in these shutters are much thicker than blinds or curtains and will give you the black-out effect better than anything else.

-Keep Noise Out – when it comes to keeping noise out, curtains and blinds are pretty much pointless.
-Solid shutters on the other hand give you that much needed extra barrier between your window and room, helping to keep unwanted noises out as much as possible.
+When it comes to keeping noise out, curtains and blinds are pretty much useless.
+On the other hand, solid shutters give you that much-needed extra barrier between your window and room, helping to keep unwanted street noise out as much as possible.

-Increased Security – just as window shutters provide added privacy, preventing those prying eyes, they also help add another layer of security, making your windows almost impenetrable.
-They also act as a great deterrent for burglars too.
+Just as window shutters provide added privacy, preventing those prying eyes, they also help add another layer of security, making your windows almost impenetrable.
+They act as an excellent deterrent for burglars too.

-If you’d like more information on Georgian window shutters for your home, contact Diamond Shutters today on 020 83022447.
-Our team will be only too happy to run through your options and show you just what can be done in your home.
+If you’d like more information on Georgian shutters for your home, contact Diamond Shutters today on 020 83022447.
+Our team will be only too happy to run through your options and show you how window shutters can transform your home.